bivas/rivi/README.md

 - `filter`
   - `patterns` - [pattern](https://golang.org/s/re2syntax) matching the pull request file list (any of the patterns)
   - `extensions` - which file extension to match on pull request file list (must start with a dot [`.`])
+- `order` - apply order hint to a rule.
+All rules are given order index **0**.
+**Important**: This will not place a rule in the exact position, but can assist in re-order rules.

 ### Available Actions
 - [`autoassign`](bot/actions/autoassign/autoassign.md) - Automatic assignment of issue reviewers